VIDEOS: Larry Beil talks with Bay Area sports stars at ESPYs

-LOS ANGELES (KGO) --Former Golden State Warriors stars JaVale McGee and Swaggy P stopped by to talk with ABC7 News on the ESPYS red carpet as well as San Jose Sharks star Evander Kane and Oakland favorite G Eazy.
+LOS ANGELES (KGO) --Former Golden State Warriors stars JaVale McGee and Swaggy P stopped by to talk with ABC7 News on the ESPYS red carpet as well as San Jose Sharks star Evander Kane and Oakland favorite G-Eazy.

 Follow Larry Beil on Twitter for more on the 2018 ESPY Awards!